 Kyoto is the perfect city to experience a traditional Kaiseki dinner with numerous small plates of fresh food, mostly fish.

-This is how we ended up spending a delightful evening at Tujiya.
+This is how we ended up spending a delightful evening eating high-end Japanese food at Tujiya.

-Kaiseki meals are similar to omekase meals in that both are multi course affairs, but kaiseki distinguishes itself with its strict traditional structure, points of color and emphasis on seasonality.
+Kaiseki meals are similar to omakase meals in that both are multi-course affairs, but kaiseki distinguishes itself with its strict traditional structure, points of color and emphasis on seasonality.
 Since Kyoto is the epicenter for the kaiseki way of dining, this type of meal was integral to our culinary journey.

 Upon arriving at Tujiya’s generic door, we removed our shoes (as one does in any traditional Japanese interior) and entered a charming yet simple room with a counter for ten diners.
 Our fellow diners included a recently married couple, an elderly man and two hipsters on a date.
 We were the only non-locals, and we were warmly greeted with the international language of nods and smiles.